 1 – Colors

 Colors are scientifically proven to affect your sleep quality and mood.
-When choosing the color scheme of your bedroom, it is a good idea to stick to a limited palette to achieve a complete feel throughout.
+When choosing your bedroom color scheme, it is a good idea to stick to a limited palette to achieve a complete feel throughout.
 White hues surely make your bedroom appear bigger than it is, plus it will have a clean and airy look, but you can always warm it up with contrasting objects and furniture.

 If white isn’t your thing or you’re worried about its maintenance, opt for relaxing pastel tones like azure, soft pink, lilac, and pale yellow.

-In the image below, you can see how they decorated using core elements in white while adding brilliant pops of color too.
+You can see how they decorated using core elements in white while adding brilliant pops of color in the image below.
 They even used beautiful ceiling tiles in white to pull the entire room together.
 I also love the use of the mirrored glass end tables too.
 What a great way to make a small bedroom look and feel larger!

 2 – Lighting